Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations

 Each episode consists of 10 iterations.
 During one iteration, the robot moves from the current position to the goal position given by the action along the planned path.
-The code is a modified version of an open-source implementation of Deep PILCO algorithm \cite{DPcode2018}, based on the theano library \cite{al2016theano}.
+The code is a modified version of an open-source implementation of Deep PILCO algorithm \cite{DPcode2018}.

-\subsubsection{LiDAR-based Enemy Detection Function}
+\subsection{LiDAR-based Enemy Detection Function}

-We complete the enemy detection task with a 2-D LiDAR sensor by filtering out the known obstacles in the given map.
+We detect enemies with a 2-D LiDAR sensor by filtering out the known obstacles in the given map.
 Since we already know the map, we know where the walls and obstacles are.
 If the center of a detected obstacle is inside a wall, we filter out this circle \cite{YiZheng2019}.
 Otherwise, it will be recognized to be an enemy.
 In the real world experiments, we replace the two enemies by two black boxes to save usages of real robots.
-This replacement makes the judgment of the filtering algorithm inaccurate to some extent, resulting in a slightly noisy and unstable environment for the RL experiments.
-Nonetheless, our results show that the algorithms can still learn optimal policies under such circumstances.
-A screenshot taken during the algorithm running is presented in Figure \ref{fig:rviz}.
+A screenshot taken during the algorithm running is presented in Fig. \ref{fig:rviz}.